DivyaSamragniNadakuditi/DM-Car/README.md

 ## Phase 4:

 ### Questions:
-  1. Image Size
+  1. Image Size<br/>
   Currently, we are using 28 * 28 image size, but if we increase it then it will increase the performance of the nureal network.

-  2. How to design CNN architecture including how many layers, what kind of layers, and so on Convolutional Neural Networks are very similar to ordinary Neural Networks.
+  2. How to design CNN architecture including how many layers, what kind of layers, and so on<br/>
+  Convolutional Neural Networks are very similar to ordinary Neural Networks.
 They are made up of neurons that have learnable weights     and biases.
 Each neuron receives some inputs, performs a dot product and optionally follows it with a non-linearity.
 The whole        network still expresses a single differentiable score function: from the raw image pixels on one end to class scores at the other.
 And  they still have a loss function (e.g. SVM/Softmax) on the last (fully-connected) layer and all the tips/tricks we developed for   learning regular Neural Networks still apply.

   A simple ConvNet is a sequence of layers, and every layer of a ConvNet transforms one volume of activations to another through a  differentiable function.
 We use three main types of layers to build ConvNet architectures: Convolutional Layer, Pooling Layer, and  Fully-Connected Layer (exactly as seen in regular Neural Networks).
 We will stack these layers to form a full ConvNet architecture.